portworx/px-docs/scheduler/docker/upgrade-px-plugin.md

 This guide describes upgrading the Portworx docker volume plugin.

-The example commands upgrade the plugin to version 1.2.5.
+The commands in this guide upgrade the plugin to version 1.2.5.
 You will need to run the below sequence on all Portworx nodes in the cluster.

 1. Pause/stop all applications using Portworx volumes
 2. List the plugin ID